Classical benchmarking for microwave quantum illumination: Classical benchmark for microwave QI

 and such a source generated at room temperature performs as the well-known classical benchmark for the optical regime.
 However, in this scenario, such a performance may be achieved dependent on the temperature of attenuation.

-Fig.~\ref{fig:QCBplot} shows plots the total error probability, using the QCB, for the microwave QI classical benchmarks: 1) with the source generated inside a fridge followed by amplification (amp), and 2) with the source generated by a room temperature maser followed by attenuation at temperature $T$ (mas, $T$ K), compared to the un-amplified optical coherent state performance.
+Fig.~\ref{fig:QCBplot} shows plots the total error probability, using the QCB, for the microwave QI classical benchmarks: (1) with the source generated inside a fridge followed by amplification (amp), and (2) with the source generated by a room temperature maser followed by attenuation at temperature $T$ (mas, $T$ K), compared to the un-amplified optical coherent state performance which would coincide with protocol (3) from Sec.~\ref{sec:intro} if it were possible (at the microwave).
 In order to maintain the overall energy by which the target is irradiated, the substitutions $\phi N_S \rightarrow N_S + N_A - \bar{n}_T$ and $N_S \rightarrow N_S + N_A$ is made for the latter two, un-amplified, cases.
-When the source is generated by a maser followed by cryogenic attenuation, we can see that the performance closely coincides with that of the coherent state operating in the optical domain at only $10$K.
+When the source is generated by a maser followed by cryogenic attenuation, the performance closely coincides with that of the coherent state operating in the optical domain at only $10$K.